 Since volumes have been written about masturbation, one wonders why still another theologian feels the need to write about the subject.
-Is it not presumptions to believe that one has something new to say about an inveterate problem of both men and women over the centuries?
+Is it not presumptuous to believe that one has something new to say about an inveterate problem of both men and women over the centuries?
 I respond that there is something new to be said on the subject, for example, one's response to new thinking on the matter, as well as one's personal experience in counseling persons struggling with the habit of masturbation.
 In this endeavor I have garnered fresh insights concerning the psychology of masturbation from the study of sexual addiction, of which masturbation is a prime example.

 I have also been impressed by spiritual support groups which take the habit of masturbation seriously, such as Sexaholics Anonymous (S.A.), Sex and Love Addicts Anonymous (S.L.A.A.), Homosexuals Anonymous (H.A.) and Courage.
 This is a welcome change from the Ann Landers theology that masturbation can be a form of therapy.

-Another reason why I attempt to write on the subject is that many persons struggling with this weakness do not receive adequate spiritual and moral guidance.
+Another reason why I attempt to write on the subject is that many persons struggling with same-sex attractions do not receive adequate spiritual and moral guidance.
 In some instances they are misguided, having been told that it enhances the performance of the marital act, or that it is part of the process of recovery from sexual difficulties.
 It is now well known that the habit of masturbation reaches into all the stages of life from infancy to old age.
 It is found among children, teenagers, young adults, married folk, the aged, religious, seminarians, and priests.

 Please note that I say the tendency (more accurately, disordered tendency).
 In diverse ways many have gained control over the tendency through a spiritual program.
 Others, however, struggle in the dark, and it is for this group that I write.
 I shall begin with a definition of masturbation, and then present some psychological considerations.
 Then I shall review the teaching of the magisterium on this subject.
 I shall finish with some pastoral suggestions, including elements for a pastoral program which will help persons trying to overcome a chronic burden. (